-- The advantage of using aids for lucid dreaming
+- The advantage of using some lucid dreaming aids

 - The effectiveness of hypnosis for programming the mind